NopoTheGamer/pokebot-gen3-wiki/🛠-Configuration-Overview.md

 Configuration files are in `yml` format and are loaded and validated against a schema, at bot launch.
 Any changes made while the bot is running will need to be reloaded (default mapping is `Ctrl + C`.

-The wiki page for for each configuration file will describe all options that are available, examples and defaults will also be shown.
+The wiki page for each configuration file will describe all options that are available, examples and defaults will also be shown.